The Wade Roads

 road network was determined in large part by the location

-to each other and to the south of the country by roads
+each other and to the south of the country by roads that

-that could be used throughout the year.
-Prior to the
+could be used throughout the year.
+Prior to the 1715 rising

-1715 rising there had been fortifications at Fort William
+there had been fortifications at Fort William and at Inverness

-and at Inverness Castle (later to be known as Fort George
+Castle (later to be known as Fort George and re-sited

-and re-sited to its present location post-1745).
-These
+to its present location post-1745).
+These were based on

-Fort William and Inverness.
-From Dunkeld a road would
+linking Fort William and Inverness.
+From Dunkeld a road

 and Fort Augustus.
 It would be joined by another road